nielm/chrome-extensions/window_manager/README.md

 The extension is automatically arranging chrome windows, according to the predefined rules stored as JSON configuration.
 This extension was created and tested on Chrome OS.
 It should work on other operating systems but will not be able to organize windows that don't belong to the chrome browser.

-This page describes options that are available on the [options page](chrome-extension://jjgebfkefchhekbmckeheacgbiicpmim/options.html) of the extension.
+This page describes options that are available on the options page (`chrome-extension://jjgebfkefchhekbmckeheacgbiicpmim/options.html`) of the extension.

 ## Actions